Table of Contents

 - Chest tightness

-- Possible chest pain when breathing
+- Chest pain when breathing (pleuritic pain)

 We differentiate between primary and secondary lymph edemas.
 The primary edemas include the congenital familial lymph edema (Nonne-Milroy), and the familial non-congenital lymph edema (Meige).
 The sporadic lymph edemas, which are caused by changes to the lymph vessels (hypoplasia or hyperplasia) also belong to the primary lymph edemas.
 Secondary lymph edemas can be: